 We will not try to identify users or their browsing activities except as necessary to investigate or report any suspected unlawful activity, as required or authorised by law or as reasonably necessary for the activity of an enforcement body.

 The JWS website uses cookies, which may collect personal information.
 Cookies are pieces of data stored on your browser that record information on your use of the JWS website, such as details of your server and your browsing activity, and send the information to the server.
-We use these cookies to monitor usage of the JWS website only.
+We use these cookies to monitor usage of the JWS website and for security purposes only.
 You may be able to change the settings of your browser so that cookies are not accepted generally or that you are provided with options to accept or reject them as they are sent to your browser.
 You might not be able to use the full functionality of the JWS website by refusing the use of cookies.

 We will only disclose personal information for the purpose for which it was collected or in the following circumstances: